 (c) ECFMG Certificate.
 A candidate for licensure shall possess an ECFMG certificate which is valid on its face and valid as of the date of licensure.
 Pursuant to M.G.L. c.
 112, § 2, an ECFMG certificate is not required for graduates of Fifth Pathway programs.

-(d) Post-graduate Medical Education.
+(d) Postgraduate Medical Education.
 Each applicant for a full license must have satisfactorily completed at least two years of post graduate medical training in an ACGME or AOA approved or accredited Canadian program.
 Effective January 1, 2014, each applicant for a full license must have satisfactorily completed at least three years of post graduate medical training in an ACGME or AOA approved or accredited Canadian program.
 However, in the case of subspecialty clinical fellowship programs, the Board may accept post graduate training in a hospital that has an ACGME or AOA or accredited Canadian post graduate medical training program in the parent specialty.

 1. The Board may, in its discretion, accept teaching experience as post graduate training, when it consists of a faculty appointment at or above the assistant professor level at a medical school accredited by the LCME, if the majority of the teaching experience documented is clinical teaching with supporting evidence of either special honors or awards which the applicant has achieved or articles the applicant has published in reputable medical journals or medical textbooks.
 With the same supporting evidence, the Board may accept teaching experience at the instructor level with the following consideration: There is a presumption against accepting instructor level teaching experience when combined with a waiver request for any other section of 243 CMR 2.03.
 The Board, in its discretion, may overcome this presumption only in extraordinary circumstances.